dusty-nv/jetson-voice/README.md

 Question/Answering (QA) works by supplying a context paragraph which the model then queries the best answer from.
 The [`nlp_qa.py`](examples/nlp_qa.py) example allows you to select from several built-in context paragraphs (or supply your own) and to ask questions about these topics.

 The QA model is flexible and doesn't need re-trained on different topics, as it was trained on the [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) question/answering dataset which allows it to extract answers from a variety of contexts.
-Essentially it learns to identify relevant information to your query from the context passage, as opposed to learning the knowledge of the content itself.
+It essentially learns to identify the information most relevant to your query from the context passage, as opposed to learning the content itself.

 ``` bash
 $ examples/nlp_qa.py